Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Diversity-based Selection

-In contrast to a fixed budget $b$, \cite{xia2024refined} proposes a lexicographic bilevel-optimization method~\cite{borsos2020coresets,killamsetty2021glister,killamsetty2021retrieve} where the inner loop optimizes model parameters and the outer loop optimizes data selection.
-When optimizing the selection mask, the minimization of loss terms is relaxed to allow the size of the final coreset smaller than $b$.
+In contrast to a fixed budget $b$, \cite{xia2024refined} propose a lexicographic bilevel-optimization method~\cite{borsos2020coresets,killamsetty2021glister,killamsetty2021retrieve} where the inner loop optimizes model parameters and the outer loop optimizes data selection. {During optimization of the data selection mask, the loss terms } are relaxed to allow the size of the final coreset smaller than $b$.

-\paragraph{Remark} The bilevel optimization methods often involve optimization regularization tricks as a relaxation to the original problem with nested outer-inner loops.
-Compared with the hard masks, the soft weights-based objective guarantees a higher level of diversity as each sample contributes more or less to the overall optimization.
+\paragraph{Remark} The bilevel optimization methods often involve regularization tricks as a relaxation to the original problem with nested outer-inner loops.
+Compared with the {boolean selection}, soft weights-based objective guarantees a higher level of diversity as each sample contributes more or less to the overall optimization.